 - You have your favorite teriyaki or pho place and can probably explain why the place you go is superior to others nearby (it’s all in the sauce or broth)!

-- You probably buy at least some of your produce from a farmer’s market because our farmer’s markets are amazing, including the iconic Pike Place Market.
+- You probably buy at least some of your produce from a farmer’s market because Seattle's farmer’s markets are amazing, including the iconic Pike Place Market.

 - You wait for the walk light, even in the rain.
 If someone is crossing the street on the red hand…well, they’re probably not a local.